Eurostar train from London to Brussels

 What's the journey like?

-Step 1, London to Rotterdam by train & ferry.
-An air-conditioned train takes you from London's Liverpool Street station directly to the ferry terminal at Harwich.
-You walk off the train, into the terminal, get your boarding card & cabin key at the Stena Line check-in desk and walk straight onto the overnight ferry to Hoek van Holland.
+Step 1, London to Hoek van Holland by train & ferry.
+An air-conditioned train whisks you from London Liverpool Street station directly to the ferry terminal at Harwich International.
+You walk off the train, into the terminal, get your boarding card & cabin key at the Stena Line check-in desk and walk straight onto the overnight ferry to Hoek van Holland, sleeping in a cosy private cabin.
 The superferries Stena Britannica & Stena Hollandica are the largest ferries of their kind in the world.
-Next day a frequent air-conditioned metro train takes you to Schiedam Centrum.
 The journey from London to Rotterdam is explained in detail on the Stena Line Rail & Sail page See the video.

-Step 2, Rotterdam to Belgium by train.
-You transfer from Schiedam Centrum to Rotterdam Centraal in just a few minutes by frequent Dutch Railways train, then take one of these hourly Intercity trains from Rotterdam Centraal to Antwerp & Brussels MidiRotterdam Centraal was rebuilt in 2014, and is now one of the most impressive modern stations around - it's worth wandering into the main hall and onto the forecourt to admire it.
-The lovely Centraal Station lettering on the front is taken from the previous 1957 building.
+Step 3, Rotterdam to Belgium by train.
+Take the hourly Intercity train from Rotterdam Centraal to Antwerp Centraal & Brussels MidiRotterdam Centraal was rebuilt in 2014, and is now one of the most impressive modern stations around - it's worth wandering into the main hall and onto the forecourt to admire it.
+The lovely Centraal Station lettering and clock on the front is taken from the previous 1957 building.

 InterCity train at Brussels